A Dangerous Mouse Trap

 Okay, time to see what that Mouser thing can do.

 Stockman released the Mouser to an opening of the maze, the little robot taking off quickly.
 “Now observe the sheer genius of my Mouser in action.”

-The Mouser went after the rats, exterminating, as I’ll call it – for in order for the rat to be exterminated the robot had to eat it, one rodent after another, until all the rats were taken care of once and for all.
+The Mouser went after the rats, exterminating, as I’ll call it.
+For the rat to be exterminated, the robot had to eat it, one rodent after another until all the rats were taken care of once and for all.

 “And the Mouser’s search and retrieval functions are all ingeniously controlled by a remote mother computer,” Stockman concluded.

 That is impressive, but I’m sure there’s a more humane way to deal with rats.
 If all else fails, call the Pied Piper.